Atlas logo

 History Retention

-Atlas stores workflow history indefinitely by default.
+Atlas stores workflow history automatically.
 This ensures you can review executions from any point in the workflow's lifetime.

 History entries include complete output data from each block.
-This allows full result inspection but increases storage requirements compared to execution logs alone.
+This allows full result inspection for debugging and verification.

 Best Practices